 - Blend the cashews with water until you have a very smooth paste.

-- Place the potatoes on a baking sheet sprayed with oil, toss them with the salt and chili powder, then spread in an even layer.
+- Place the potatoes on a baking sheet sprayed with oil, toss them with the salt and cayenne, then spread in an even layer.
 Spray the tops once more with oil.
 Roast in a 350 degree oven for 20-30 minutes or until the potatoes are cooked and golden.
 Set aside.

 - Heat 1 tsp of oil in a saucepan.
 Add the cumin and coriander seeds and stir-fry until the coriander seeds darken a couple of shades.

 - Add half the onions, green chilies, ginger, and garlic.
 Season with some salt.

 - Saute the onions, stirring frequently, over medium-low heat, until they are softened and translucent.

 - Add the mint, coriander, and spinach or chard.
 Cook, stirring frequently, until the chard has wilted, about five minutes.

 - Place the spinach-coriander-cumin-onion mixture in the blender, add enough water to make a thick paste, and blend until very smooth.

 - In the same saucepan, heat the remaining oil.